JBlack93/personal-website/readme.md

 Select Option 2 (by webroot).
 Enter the domain: `jamesblack.ddns.net`.
 Enter the webroot (which, to match apache2: `/var/www/website/public`.

 Now we have a fully encrypted connection which is allowed over https.

-Now, we supe up the blog with the use of [this guide](https://vegibit.com/node-js-blog-tutorial/).

 ## Installing MongoDB